GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   6. May not be a Federal entity or Federal employee acting within the scope of their federal employment.

-  7. May not be an employee of the U.S. Census Bureau.
+  7. May not be an employee of the U.S. Census Bureau. or the U.S. Environmental Protection Agency.

   8. Must not be currently under contract with the U.S. Census Bureau or other federal agency to perform work related to the product submitted for this competition.